Did you know there’s a connection between how well your adrenal glands are functioning and gaining weight? In this article, I will explore:

 Restoring balance to your adrenals means having balance in your life.
 It’s tough to have balance if you never slow down and take time for yourself.
 So many women think that being constantly on the move will help with weight loss, but it’s more complicated than that.
 If you’re tired, wired, and overweight, it’s likely you will need to lower your stress level and heal your adrenals to stop the vicious weight-gain cycle.

-Be mindful of exercise.
 If you have a good exercise routine going already, and you feel good when you’re finished, keep at it!
-If, on the other hand, you feel completely wiped out after exercise, try decreasing the intensity, and try not to let your heart rate get above 90 beats per minute until the adrenal dysfunction is resolved.
+Otherwise, if you feel completely wiped out after exercise try decreasing the intensity.
+Also, try not to let your heart rate get above 90 beats per minute until the adrenal dysfunction is resolved.
 If you are just starting to exercise, try starting with a 15 minute walk (preferably outside), increasing to 15 minutes two times per day.
 Exercise has been known to decrease stress, as long as it’s fun!
 But when your adrenals are already depleted, it’s not the time to overdo!